If you are not yet using Pinterest as one of your social media platforms, you need to. Why?

 Pinterest likes to see consistency.
-When you pin on a recurring schedule, you are showing this,,and your content will have more of a likelihood of your content getting into the smart feed.
+When you pin on a recurring schedule, you show this, and your content will have more of a likelihood of your content getting into the smart feed.

 To get started, you will want to find around 4 – 5 of your pins and pin them at the same time each day.
 The pin should be posted to your relative boards and any applicable group boards.
-Make sure you rotate what you pin to each one so that you are not pinning the same item over and over again.
-Remember that is OK, and actually, good practice, to make sure that you repin the same content over and over again.
-You will also need to include other pinner’s content.
+Make sure you rotate what you pin to each one so that you are not pinning the same item repeatedly.

 There is, of course, so much more to using Pinterest.
 However, if you are not yet using it, you need to get started somewhere.
 These steps should help get you started and on your way to better understanding this platform.
-I will soon share more Pinterest content including how to create a strategy, reading your analytics and more.
+I will soon share more Pinterest content, including creating a strategy, reading your analytics, and more.

 10. Just Do It